 Blue Cleric Titania - A tough healer from Rausten, she forges her own path to help as many people as she can.
 Weapon Mastery: Staff: D Level: 5 Equipment and Items: Heal, Mend, Tactician’s Stone, Fire Emblem

 Blue Shaman Aldo - A shaman researcher and advisor on things magic in service of Grado.
 Magically gifted and incurably serious.
 Weapon Mastery: Dark: E Level: 2 Equipment and Items: Flux, Vulnerary, Guiding Ring, Tactician’s Stone x4.

-Blue Thief Hevel - A young man on an aimless journey.
+Thief (not on map) Hevel - A young man on an aimless journey.
 A timid but humane thief that often monologues with himself.
 Weapon Mastery: Sword: D Level: 2 Equipment and Items: Iron Sword, Lockpick

 Green Soldier in down-right corner.
 Viridia - Daughter of a Jehannan hero.
 Serious, righteous and dependable.
 Weapon Mastery: Lance: D Level: 3 Equipment and Items: Iron Lance

 Green Knight in down-right corner.
 Osmund – A Grado Knight from the countryside.
 Inexperienced warrior with intimidating visage.
 Weapon Mastery: Lance: E Level: 2 Equipment and Items: Iron Lance, Vulnerary, Antitoxin

 Red Journeyman (unmounted Wyvern Rider) Servus - Abandoned his home as a rogue mercenary.
 Adores his rare wyvern, Amboli.
 Weapon Mastery: Axe: D Level: 6 Equipment and Items: Halberd, Vulnerary, Pure Water